The Country House has its own good-natured spirit who died tragically.

 Perhaps she has company from other unseen residents.

-2) Phantom crying babies; perhaps these were babies of prostitutes who died here from prematurity.
-(The Palace Hotel, WA)
+2) Phantom crying babies have been heard, perhaps the babies of prostitutes who died here prematurely.

-3) Pots and pans in the kitchen move about like they have a mind of their own.
-Spirit of a disgruntled chef?
+3) Pots and pans in the kitchen move about like they have minds of their own.
+The spirit of a disgruntled chef?

 5) In various parts and rooms of the building, the smell of fresh flowers permeates the air.
-(Spirit of a former owner?)
+(The spirit of a former owner?)

-6) Footsteps have been heard in various parts of the building that can’t be attributed to a living person.
+6) Footsteps have been heard in various parts of the building that can’t be attributed to living persons.
 (Residual energy or spirits going about their business).

-7) While being on the first floor, a pounding is heard coming from the second floor, using an object of 30 lbs.
+7) Witnesses on the first floor have heard a pounding coming from the second floor.

-Ever since the remodeling and rebirth of this upscale, romantic/family restaurant, the owners, staff and patrons have experienced the manifestations listed above.
-Apparently, all the spirits love the new look, and are happy to reside or visit here.
+Ever since the remodeling and rebirth of this upscale, romantic/family restaurant, owners, staff, and patrons have experienced the manifestations listed above.
+Apparently, all the spirits love the new look, and are happy to reside or visit.

-Psychic Investigations: After the first incident where the young blonde entity first let the brothers know she was with them, a well-known Chicago ghosthunter, Richard Crowe and two mediums were invited to investigate The Country House, by David and Patrick.
-The mediums reported that they felt the presence of a young, blonde, very pretty woman, who was looking for someone she had loved and lost.
-They also reported that she died of internal injuries.
+Psychic Investigations: A well-known Chicago ghosthunter, Richard Crowe, and two mediums were invited by the owners to investigate The Country House.
+The mediums reported that they felt the presence of a very pretty young blond, who was looking for someone she had loved and lost.
+They also reported that she’d died of internal injuries.

-ON their website The Country House talks freely about the paranormal activity and have videos from paranormal groups, and other programs that have featured the hauntings at the Country House.
+The Country House’s website talks freely about paranormal activity and has posted videos from paranormal groups that have featured the hauntings there.